The Importance of

 Load Bank Testing?

-If your Diesel-powered generator does not perform under 30% of its nameplate kW rating load or greater during monthly test conditions, then your EPSS must be exercised once a year under artificial load.
+If your life safety diesel-powered generator does not meet at least 30% of its nameplate kW rating load during your documented monthly building load tests, then your EPSS must be exercised once a year under artificial load.

 Here are a few questions to help determine whether your equipment is in need of load banking: